MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/defender-endpoint-false-positives-negatives.md

 > [!TIP]
 > Need help with antivirus exclusions?
 See [Configure and validate exclusions for Microsoft Defender Antivirus scans](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-antivirus/configure-exclusions-microsoft-defender-antivirus).

-#### Use Microsoft Endpoint Manager to manage antivirus exclusions for existing policies
+#### Use Microsoft Endpoint Manager to manage antivirus exclusions (for existing policies)

 1. Go to the Microsoft Endpoint Manager admin center ([https://endpoint.microsoft.com](https://endpoint.microsoft.com)) and sign in.
 2. Choose **Endpoint security** > **Antivirus**, and then select an existing policy.
-(If you don’t have an existing policy, or you want to create a new policy, skip to [the next procedure](#use-microsoft-endpoint-manager-to-create-an-antivirus-policy-with-exclusions)).
+(If you don’t have an existing policy, or you want to create a new policy, skip to [the next procedure](#use-microsoft-endpoint-manager-to-create-a-new-antivirus-policy-with-exclusions)).
 3. Choose **Properties**, and next to **Configuration settings**, choose **Edit**.
 4. Expand **Microsoft Defender Antivirus Exclusions** and then specify your exclusions.
 5. Choose **Review + save**, and then choose **Save**.

-#### Use Microsoft Endpoint Manager to create an antivirus policy with exclusions
+#### Use Microsoft Endpoint Manager to create a new antivirus policy with exclusions

 1. Go to the Microsoft Endpoint Manager admin center ([https://endpoint.microsoft.com](https://endpoint.microsoft.com)) and sign in.
 2. Choose **Endpoint security** > **Antivirus** > **+ Create Policy**.